-Facebook has changed a lot over the last few years.
+Facebook and Facebook marketing has changed a lot over the last few years.

 Marketers now reach fewer people than ever with organic posts.
 New features, such as Facebook Live Videos, offer new opportunities.

 However, Facebook still offers marketers incredible potential that can translate into unmissable business impact.

 Why is this the case?

 Well, let’s take a look at some stats for Q2 2018:

 - There are 2.23 billion monthly active users.

 - Mobile advertising revenue represents around 91% of Facebook’s advertising revenue.

 - The most common age demographic is 25-34

 - Almost 1.5 billion people log into Facebook every day.
 Imagine how many of those people can become your customers.